-The analyses were carried out in three stages where each type of data was studied separately, and only then together.
-We first analysed qualitatively the two- child's CCRT interviews to assess the change in the child's interpersonal representations of the animals during therapy.
-Then, in the second stage, two separate coding teams analysed the four videotaped sessions.
+The analyses were carried out in three stages, in which each type of data was first studied separately and subsequently all were studied together.
+We first analyzed the two CCRT interviews with the child qualitatively to assess the change in his interpersonal representations of the animals during therapy.
+In the second stage, two separate coding teams analyzed the four videotaped sessions.
 The quantitative and qualitative analyses were conducted separately by the two researchers in each method, and the third researcher did both.
-One team assessed the changes in the child's nonverbal behavior and verbal contents through the quantitative analyses.
-Through the qualitative analyses the second team described the child’s verbal content changes with his preferred animals.
-In the third stage we analysed the changes in the sub-scales of the two corresponding parents' YOQ questionnaire.
+One team assessed the changes in the child’s nonverbal behavior and verbal contents through the quantitative analyses.
+Through the qualitative analyses, the second team described the child’s verbal content changes with his preferred animals.
+In the third stage, we analyzed the changes in the subscales of the two corresponding parents’ responses to the Y-OQ.

-We predicted that changes in the child's nonverbal behavior and verbal contents would be associated with changes in child's: perspective of his relationships with the animals (CCRT) and behavioral symptoms as reported by his father (YOQ questionnaires).
+We predicted that changes in the child’s nonverbal behavior and verbal contents would be associated with changes in the child’s perspective of his relationships with the animals (assessed using CCRT) and in his behavioral symptoms as reported by his father on the Y-OQ.

 Results

-Changes in child's nonverbal behavior.
+Changes in Child’s Nonverbal Behavior

-During both therapy phases, the child spent most of his session time interacting with animals (M = 40.7 minutes, 85%, SD = 5.7), choosing different animals in each phase.
-In the early phase, he chose snakes and mice, whereas in the later phase he preferred rabbits.
-During both phases, the child spent short periods with other animals; however, as therapy proceeded, the interaction duration with the preferred animal increased (Table 1).
+During both therapy phases, the child spent most of his session time interacting with animals (M = 40.7 minutes, 85%, SD = 5.7).
+He chose different animals in each phase.
+In the early phase, he chose snakes and mice, whereas in the later phase, he preferred rabbits.
+During both phases, the child spent short periods with other animals.
+As therapy proceeded, the duration of the interaction with the preferred animal increased (Table 1).

+Table 1

-Table 1.
-Animals chosen by the child for interactions and duration times with each animal, at two therapy phases.
+Animals Chosen by the Child for Interactions and Duration Times with Each Animal at Both Therapy Phases